evssaini/evssaini/README.md

 📍 London, UK

-💡 Interested in AI, Machine Learning, Computer Vision, and Data Analytics
+💡 Interested in Data Analytics, AI, Machine Learning, and Computer Vision

 ## 👨‍💻 About Me